August 20, 2019

 The mesh networking technology required to pull off device synchronization at this scale is quite sophisticated.
 Off the shelf, the light sticks’ protocol stack provided a framework for a large-scale mesh network, but it didn’t provide the very low latency connectivity needed to sync with music.
 Fortunately, the event organizers’ creative vision was supported by talented developers and a flexible technology platform that allowed the developers to customize what they needed to achieve incredible results.
 In this case, interoperability within a standard ecosystem wasn’t the goal — a unique experience was.

 Ultimately, smart LED light sticks are more than just a fun application of mesh networking technology.
-In addition to showcasing the immense potential of what mesh networks based on Zigbee and BLE can do, they illustrate how being able to customize on top of existing standards can close the gap between a plausible idea and an innovative real experience.
+In addition to showcasing the immense potential of what mesh networks based on Zigbee and Bluetooth LE can do, they illustrate how being able to customize on top of existing standards can close the gap between a plausible idea and an innovative real experience.

 As Internet of Things ecosystems become increasingly integral to enterprises’ operations, there will be a great deal of demand for custom device development — whether for managing influxes of employees’ wearables or for improving video conferencing among executive teams.
-Although customization often requires a bit of work on the development end, developers can access all the potential capabilities they need beyond off-the-shelf Zigbee- and BLE-enabled devices.
+Although customization often requires a bit of work on the development end, developers can access all the potential capabilities they need beyond off-the-shelf Zigbee- and Bluetooth LE-enabled devices.